▶️ LISTEN TO THIS ARTICLE

 The Default Architecture, For Now

 But MoE in 2026 looks very different from the concept described in 1991, or even from the Switch Transformer of 2021.
-Fine-grained routing with 128-256 experts has replaced coarse 8-way splits.
-Shared experts provide stability.
-Auxiliary-loss-free balancing has started to solve the collapse problem.
+Fine-grained routing with large expert pools is more visible.
+Shared experts are one stabilizing pattern.
+Auxiliary-loss-free balancing is one active line of work on the collapse problem.
 Hybrid architectures are mixing MoE with state-space models and other non-transformer components.

 The architecture still has real problems: memory overhead, communication bottlenecks, routing instability, and interpretability gaps.
 And the research community hasn't converged on answers for any of them.
 Whether MoE stays dominant depends less on the quality of the routing algorithms and more on whether the engineering community can solve the systems-level deployment challenges at scale.